 In other words, in order to determine whether victimisation has occurred the following three step test can be used:

-did the victim undertake a protected act (or the perpetrator believed that he had done so or may do so)? then
+did the individual undertake a protected act (or the perpetrator believed that he had done so or may do so)?

-has he been subjected to that detriment because he undertook (or the perpetrator believed he has undertaken, or may undertake) the protected act?
+has the individual been subjected to that detriment because they have done (or the perpetrator believed they had done or may do) the protected act?

-If the answer to all is yes then victimisation is likely to have occurred.
+If the answer to all of the above is yes, then victimisation is likely to have occurred.

 Protected acts are:

-bringing proceedings under the Equality Act 2010 (either against the person now victimising or against anyone else)
+bringing proceedings under the EqA 2010 (either against the person now victimising or against anyone else)

 **Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.